 The moment you know the above three, issues then go through a sequence of steps that boils down to a binary answer of “is it fixed or not”.

-Today’s issue trackers and other generic project management tools are built with only this knowledge at their core, when product development, by its very nature, is the exact opposite — non-linear.
+Today’s issue trackers and other generic project management tools are built with only this knowledge at their core.
+Product development, by its very nature, is the exact opposite — non-linear.

 You see, when you’re building a product, it has possibilities for being interpreted in many ways.
 It includes obscurities and involves interlaced relationships across multiple disciplines.
 And to top it all, this happens at an unpredictable scale.